Kubernetes Cost Transparency

-While Kubernetes does not have built-in cost management tools, we can use simple open source tools and some Kubernetes native features to gain transparency of what drives cost in our clusters.
+While Kubernetes does not have built-in cost management tools, we can use simple open-source tools and some Kubernetes native features to gain transparency of what drives cost in our clusters.

-The first steps in your journey to increase cost transparency is ensuring usage data is continuously recorded and workloads are attributable to some well defined entity in your cost management structure such as a team, project or cost center.
+The first steps in your journey to increase cost transparency is ensuring usage data is continuously recorded and workloads are attributable to some well-defined entity in your cost management structure such as a team, project or cost center.

 Based on this, you will be able to identify the main drivers of cost, create reports and start optimizing some workloads.

-In order to incentivize teams to reduce their cost on a larger scale, make this information available easily through dashboards and detailed reports, define a pricing model to increase comparability and eventually introduce chargebacks.
+To incentivize teams to reduce their cost on a larger scale, make this information available easily through dashboards and detailed reports, define a pricing model to increase comparability and eventually introduce chargebacks.